CardiacModelling/protocol-design-hERG/README.md

 # Protocol designs for hERG

-This repo contains code to reproduce the work in "_A range of voltage-clamp protocol designs for rapid capture of hERG kinetics_" by Chon Lok Lei, Dominic G. Whittaker, Monique J. Windley, Adam P. Hill, Gary R. Mirams.
+This repo contains code to reproduce the work in "_A range of voltage-clamp protocol designs for rapid capture of hERG kinetics_" by Chon Lok Lei, Dominic G. Whittaker, Monique J. Windley, Matthew D. Perry, Adam P. Hill, Gary R. Mirams.

 All protocol designs are provided as time series CSV files in [`protocol-time-series`](protocol-time-series).